hanabi/hanabi.github.io/Reference.md

 * Since the *Second Finesse Position* card was played instead of the *Finesse Position* card, then the player who received the clue will know that the card is trash.
 * With the *Trash Bluff*, if multiple cards are clued, it means that **all** of the cards are trash.
 However, with *Unknown Trash Ejection*, if multiple cards are clued, only the focus of the clue is trash.

-### Junk Ejection (with Trash)

-* Normally, when known trash is touched as the focus of the clue, and the known trash is not on chop, it communicates a *Trash Chop Move*.
-* However, what if the *Chop Moved* cards are also all trash?
-The other players can see that this clue must have some other purpose - it should signal an *Ejection* on the very next player.
-* *Junk Ejection* can be performed throughout the game.
-(But keep in mind that in the *End-Game*, a player might just be stalling.)

-### The 5 Color Ejection
+### The 5 Color Ejection (5CE)

-* This convention only applies in the *Early Game*.
-* Normally, in the *Early Game*, if a player gives a color *Play Clue* to a 5, it would mean that it is a *Finesse* on the 5 and all of the cards leading up to the 5 are playable.
+* Normally, if a player gives a color *Play Clue* to a 5, it would mean that it is a *Finesse* on the 5 and all of the cards leading up to the 5 are playable.
+* If the very next player sees that **they will only have to blind-play one card in their hand to fuffill the *Finesse***, then they should assume that it is a *Finesse*.
-* However, in the *Early Game*, this is fairly unlikely to be the case.
-Instead, players agree that this is an *Ejection* and that the next player should play their *Second Finesse Position*.
+* If the very next player sees that they would have to blind-play two or more cards in their hand to fuffill the *Finesse*, then a *Finesse* is unlikely.
+Instead, players agree that this signals an *Ejection* and that the next player should play their *Second Finesse Position*.
-* After the blind-play, the player who received will know that it must be a 5.
+* After the blind-play, the player who received the clue will know that they must have a 5.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues red to Cathy, touching a red 5 on slot 3.
   * Bob knows that normally, this would be a *Finesse* on the 5, indicating to Bob that he has the red 1, the red 2, the red 3, and the red 4.
-However, since it is the *Early Game*, he also knows that *5 Color Ejection* should take precedence over a *Finesse*, so he knows to play his *Second Finesse Position* card.
+However, since this calls for more than one blind card, he knows that *5 Color Ejection* should take precedence, so he knows to play his *Second Finesse Position* card.
 It is a red 1 and it successfully plays.
   * From Cathy's perspective, if Bob had played his *Finesse Position* card in response to the red clue, then Cathy would know that it was a *Finesse* or a *Bluff*.
 But since Bob blind-played his *Second Finesse Position* card, it must be the 5.
 Cathy marks the red card as red 5.
 * *5 Color Ejections* are **only possible** if there is only one brand new card introduced with the color clue.
 For example, on the first turn of the game, it would be illegal to perform a *5 Color Ejection* where a red clue is given to Cathy that touches a red 5 on slot 1 and a red 4 on slot 2.
   * As an exception to the above rule, in dual-color variants, it is possible to perform a *5 Color Ejection* if all of the newly-introduced and non-focused cards are of a different suit.
 For example, on the first turn of the game, Alice can perform a *5 Color Ejection* by cluing red to Cathy and touching a red 5 on slot 1, a rainbow 2 on slot 2, and a rainbow 3 on slot 3.
 * The *5 Color Ejection* convention conflicts with *Unknown Trash Ejection* convention.
 In the case of a conflict, the *Unknown Trash Ejection* interpretation has precedence.
 (See the *5 Color Discharge* below.)

+### Junk Ejection (with Trash)

+* Normally, when known trash is touched as the focus of the clue, and the known trash is not on chop, it communicates a *Trash Chop Move*.
+* However, what if the *Chop Moved* cards are also all trash?
+The other players can see that this clue must have some other purpose - it should signal an *Ejection* on the very next player.
+* *Junk Ejection* can be performed throughout the game.
+(But keep in mind that in the *End-Game*, a player might just be stalling.)

 ### Junk Ejection (with 5's)

-* Normally, in the *Early Game*, if there are some other *Play Clues* or *Save Clues* to give and a number 5 clue is given to a one-away-from-chop 5, then it is an "early" *5 Stall* and is instead treated as an *Early 5's Chop Move*.
+* First, see the above section "Junk Ejection (with Trash)".
-* If other players can see that an *Early 5's Chop Move* was performed on a trash card, then this would normally indicate that it was **not** a *Chop Move* and is instead a *Finesse* on all of the cards leading up to the 5.
+* Normally, if a player performs a *5's Chop Move* on a trash card, it would signal a *Finesse* on all of the cards leading up to the 5.
+* If the very next player sees that **they will only have to blind-play one card in their hand to fuffill the *Finesse***, then they should assume that it is a *Finesse*.
-* A *Finesse* on all of the cards leading up to the 5 is fairly unlikely in the *Early Game*.
-Instead, everyone agrees that this situation instead communicates an *Ejection* on the very next player.
+* If the very next player sees that they would have to blind-play two or more cards in their hand to fuffill the *Finesse*, then a *Finesse* is unlikely.
+Instead, players agree that this signals an *Ejection* and that the next player should play their *Second Finesse Position*.
 * After the *Ejection*, the player receiving the 5 clue will knows that they have trash on their chop.
 * For example, in a 5-player game:
-  * It is the *Early Game*.
-  * Red 1 is played on the stacks
+  * It is the *Mid-Game* and all of the 2's are played on the stacks.
   * Alice clues number 5 to Cathy, touching a blue 5 on slot 3.
   * Cathy's slot 4 card is a red 1.
-(This was her chop card prior to the number 5 clue being given.)
+(This was her chop prior to the number 5 clue being given.)
   * It is now Bob's turn.
-Bob sees that Donald has a red 2 on his slot 2 that could be *Play Clued* with a red color clue.
-  * Normally, since it is the *Early Game*, a number 5's clue to Cathy might just be a *5 Stall*.
-However, since Alice could have given the red *Play Clue* to Donald, this is an "early" 5's clue, so it must be an *Early 5's Chop Move*.
-However, this cannot be an *Early 5's Chop Move* either, since Cathy has a trash red 1 on her chop.
+Bob knows that since Alice *Chop Moved* a trash card, this would normally signal that the blue 5 is playable right now.
-  * Thus, Bob knows that this is a *Junk Ejection*, and he blind-plays his *Second Finesse Position*.
+  * However, that would mean that Bob must have both the blue 3 and the blue 4, which is unlikely.
+Bob knows that *Junk Ejection* takes priority if he is supposed to play two or more blind cards, so he blind-plays his *Second Finesse Position*.
 It is a green 1 and successfully plays.
-  * Cathy knows that if this was an *Early 5's Chop Move*, then Bob would not have blind-played anything.
+  * Cathy knows that if this was an *5's Chop Move*, then Bob would not have blind-played anything.
+If it was a *Finesse*, then Bob would have blind-played his *Finesse Position*.
 Since he blind-played his *Second Finesse Position* card, this must be a *Junk Ejection* and her slot 4 card must be trash.
-* Unlike *Junk Ejection* with trash, *Junk Ejection* with a 5 is only "turned on" in the *Early Game*.

 ### Trash Push Ejection